semaphoreci/docs/docs/programming-languages/go.md

             - cache store deps-$SEMAPHORE_GIT_BRANCH-$(checksum Gopkg.lock) vendor
 ```

-After that you can reuse that cache as follows:
+Finally, you can reuse the cache as follows:

 ``` yaml
 blocks: